SeaDve/Delineate/README.md

 ### Repology

-You can also check out other third-party packages on [Repology](https://repology.org/project/dagger/versions).
+You can also check out other third-party packages on [Repology](https://repology.org/project/delineate/versions).

 ## 🙌 Help translate

-You can help Dagger translate into your native language.
+You can help Delineate translate into your native language.
 If you find any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/engage/kooha/) platform.

 ## ☕ Support me and the project

-Dagger is free and will always be for everyone to use.
+Delineate is free and will always be for everyone to use.
 If you like the project and would like to support it, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).

 ## 💝 Acknowledgment

-I would like to express my gratitude to the open-source software projects, libraries, and APIs that were used in developing this app, such as GStreamer, GTK, LibAdwaita, `d3-graphviz`, etc., for making Dagger possible.
+I would like to express my gratitude to the open-source software projects, libraries, and APIs that were used in developing this app, such as GStreamer, GTK, LibAdwaita, `d3-graphviz`, etc., for making Delineate possible.

-I'd also acknowledge GNOME Text Editor as the session and document architecture is heavily inspired by it.
+I'd also acknowledge GNOME Text Editor as the session and document architecture is heavily inspired by it, and also Brage Fuglseth for the name and icon design.

-Finally, I would like to thank the [contributors](https://github.com/SeaDve/dagger/graphs/contributors) and [translators](https://hosted.weblate.org/engage/kooha/) of the project for helping Dagger to grow and improve.
+Finally, I would like to thank the [contributors](https://github.com/SeaDve/delineate/graphs/contributors) and [translators](https://hosted.weblate.org/engage/kooha/) of the project for helping Delineate to grow and improve.